-Serapis, or Sarapis (who also goes by the names Hades or Pluton) is a God of the afterlife, healing, miracles, fertility, destiny, and abundance, resurrection and through association with Zeus or Iuppiter, became associated with sovereignty over fate as well.
+Serapis, or Sarapis (who also goes by the names Hades or Plouton) is the King of all the Dead and a God of the afterlife, healing, miracles, fertility, destiny, and abundance, resurrection, and through association with Zeus, sovereignty, and fate as well.
 He is often depicted Greek in appearance, but with Egyptian trappings; bearded and crowned with a modius, a basket/grain-measure, on his head, which represents the allotting of fair share, the land of the dead, destiny, fertility and copiousness.
 In the “Nicocreon oracle” preserved by Macrobius, Serapis described himself in these words: “The starry heaven is my head, the sea my belly, my ears lie in the aether, and the bright light of the sun is my clear piercing eye.”

 Discovery of Serapis

-Serapis was already widely known as Hades, but usually worshiped as Pluton.
+Serapis was already widely known as Hades, but usually worshiped as Plouton.
 As Serapis, however, it is said that before the Ptolemaic Dynasty in Egypt adopted Serapis as its patron deity that He had already revealed himself and became known to the people of the city Sinopê.
-He was referenced by several natives to the city, such as the cynic Diogenes (404-323 BCE), who upon hearing that Athens had given Alexander the Great the title of Dionysus responded: “Well, you’d better make me Serapis.”
+He was referenced by several natives to the city, such as the cynic Diogenes (404-323 BCE), who upon hearing that Athens had given Alexander the Great the title of Dionysus, responded: “You’d better make me Serapis.”

-Serapis was a patron deity of Egypt during the Ptolemaic era, and after Egypt’s fall, His cult spread even further across the Roman Empire, usually in conjunction with the cult of the Maiden, Isis.
-By the Imperial Roman era, His worship stretched from Egypt all the way to places such as Britannia.
-Serapis is said to have performed numerous miracles, such as:
+Serapis quickly became a highly significant deity and served as the patron deity of Egypt during the Ptolemaic era, and His worship would spread across much of the known Greek world too, being granted recognition in Athens during the mid-third century BCE – only about a mere generation after His Egyptian temple was founded.
+Following the Ptolemaic dynasty’s fall, His cult spread even further across the Roman Empire, usually in conjunction with the cult of the Maiden, Isis.
+By the later Imperial Roman era, His worship stretched from Afghanistan all the way to Britannia.
+In the 4th century ACE, Emperor Julian wrote himself as divinely sanctioned by Serapis for his right to the imperial throne in his letter to the people of Alexandria.

 - The divine sanctioning of Emperor Vespasian (r.
-1 July 69 ACE – 23 June 79 ACE) onto the Imperial throne through favorable omens and instances where Serapis granted the to-be-Emperor the ability to heal.
+1 July 69 ACE – 23 June 79 ACE) onto the Imperial throne through favorable omens and instances where Serapis granted the to-be-Emperor the ability to heal others.

 - Cases where He saved people at sea.